electricimp/STN1110/README.md

 ## VehicleInterface Class Usage

-**Constructor(uart)**
+**Constructor(uart, [baud])**

 To instantiate the class, pass in the [imp UART](https://electricimp.com/docs/api/hardware/uart/) that the STN1110 is connected to.
 The UART will be reconfigured by the constructor for communication with the STN1110.
 This is a blocking call that will return when the STN1110 interface is ready to use.
 This method may throw an exception if initializing the device fails or times out.
+The optional baud parameter can be used for initial connection if the STN1110 has a baud rate other than the default 9600 stored in it's EEPROM.

 ### Class Methods